bahlo/go-styleguide/README.md

 ## Embed binary data

-To enable single-binary deployments, use tools to add templates and other static assets to your binary
+To enable single-binary deployments, use the `//go:embed` directive and the [embed](https://pkg.go.dev/embed) package to add templates and other static assets to your binary.
-(e.g. [github.com/gobuffalo/packr](https://github.com/gobuffalo/packr)).
+For Go versions prior [v1.16](https://go.dev/doc/go1.16#library-embed), use external tools (e.g. [github.com/gobuffalo/packr](https://github.com/gobuffalo/packr)).

 ## Use `io.WriteString`